leeboardtools/gnucashjgnash/readme.md

 # Project Development Notes:
+You can now load and run/debug the plugin from Netbeans 8.2 (the only version I tried), simply open the GnuCashJGnash folder from Netbeans.
+You will need to follow the Setting up the environment stuff below for the non-Eclipse portions.

 Here are my notes on creating a new plugin for jGnash that can be developed and debugged from Eclipse.

 ## Setting up the environment: